 Designing Your Poster

-At Undergraduate Research Week, you will have a poster board on which to display your poster, and posters can be a maximum of 42" wide.
+At Undergraduate Research Week, you will have a poster board on which to display your poster, and posters can be a maximum of 42" wide by 42" high.
 Clips and pushpins will be provided to attach your poster to the board.
 You can create and print your poster in one of two ways:

 - Print as one sheet: Use PowerPoint or another program to create a poster that can be printed out on a single large sheet of paper.
 Poster printing locations and rates are below; be sure to ask your faculty mentor or scholarship program if poster printing funds are available.
-See also the creating a poster using PowerPoint instructions.
+You can use this PowerPoint poster template to make your poster.

 - Print sections: Print the sections of your poster yourself on standard printer paper (8.5" by 11") then attach each section directly to the poster board.
 Arrange the sections into columns and rows to form your poster.